backyard landscaping ideas

-Choosing and Using Garden Decor
+Creative Garden Decor

-Choosing garden decor that's not only appealing but also says something about you is a great way to add your own personal signature to your garden.
+Choosing garden decor that's not only appealing but also says something about you is a great way to add your own personal signature to ...

-Here are some helpful "guidlines" in choosing and using garden ornaments that will help you to create a better design and more unity in your garden.
+Choosing garden decor that's not only appealing but also says something about you is a great way to add your own personal signature to your landscape or garden designs.
+Here are some helpful "guidlines" in choosing and using ornaments that will help you to create a better design and more unity in your garden.

 • Not everything has to be bought and/or brand new.
 Take a look around.
 Things like old milk cans, cow bells or farm tools make great and interesting displays.
 Are you into antiques, modern art, or anything?
 Be creative.
 There are probably things lying around your house right now that would go great in your garden.

 • Although I probably don't have to say this one, I will anyway.
-Choose garden decor that you can relate to and associate with.
+Choose decor that you can relate to and associate with.
 Try and find things that remind you of when you were a kid or things that remind you of a special person, pet, or that express your passion about something.

 • Choose garden ornaments and garden decor to fit the feel of different areas of your garden.
 For example: a frog perched on a rock is perfect for your pond, a butterfly or hummingbird stake is perfect for a cutting garden, or a magnificent white statue at the end of a path in your rose garden makes a perfect focal point.

-• And of course there are literally thousands of other garden decor items such as weather vanes, gazing globes, sundials, wind chimes, stepping stones, furniture, birdbaths, tapestries, wall plaques.
-The list goes on and on as the items that can be placed throughout your garden to create certain moods and accents.>
+• And of course there are literally thousands of other decor items such as weather vanes, gazing globes, sundials, wind chimes, stepping stones, furniture, birdbaths, tapestries, wall plaques.
+The list goes on and on as the items that can be placed throughout your garden to create certain moods and accents.

-• TIPS FOR PROPERLY PLACING GARDEN DECOR
+TIPS FOR PROPERLY PLACING DECOR, ORNAMENTS, AND DECORATIONS

 • Try not to put too many things in the same place or at least not where you'll see everything all at the same time.
 This can make your garden seem cluttered or busy.
 Spread your garden ornaments out into different areas of the garden to where your guests will find little surprises around every corner.
-This will make your garden or landscape design more interesting and natural.
+This will make your design more interesting and natural.

 • Placing two of the same object such as pots or statues on opposite ends of a path is a great way of adding depth and defining the length of the path.
 Make sure that the objects are visible from each other so that they create a display together.